ryan11719/Secret_Agent/README.md

 The images can be displayed  digitally or physically, as long as there is appropriate lighting(not too much, not too little ).
 Once the targets find either of the images, the appropriate action will occur.

+## Demo Video

+The demo Video is to large to be emmbeded into the  README file but can be downloaded from the repository.